Emissions Reduction Fund’s 15th Auction will be held late March 2023

 What is the Emissions Reduction Fund (ERF)?

-We have run 9 Carbon Farming Conference & Expos to assist farmers to explore how this could be done and we remain at the forefront of the knowledge of how to increase soil carbon and rewarding farmers for their efforts.
+We have run ten very successful Carbon Farming Conference & Expos to assist farmers to explore how this can be done and we remain at the forefront of the knowledge of how to increase soil carbon and reward farmers for their efforts.
 ONLY farmers can do this essential work.

 Carbon Farming Newsletter